Clinical Evidence

 79.4% vs. 36.5%

-Mirragen doubled the SOC (Standard of Care) in wound area reduction (79.4% vs 36.5%)
+Mirragen doubled the SOC in wound area reduction (79.4% vs 36.5%)

 2.8x

-Mirragen increased healing rate 2.8x vs. SOC
+Mirragen increased wound closure 2.8x vs. SOC

-0 Infection
+0 Infections

 In an RCT, investigators concluded that angiogenesis in the Mirragen-treated group was “probably rapid because wound area reduction on average is high over the first week”.1